Postage stamp design error

 Somewhat rarer is a design error that is first noticed by a member of the public.
 This usually happens within a few days of the stamp first going on sale, and usually ends up as the subject of newspaper articles.
 A recent example of this is the Maya Angelou stamp issued by the U.S. Postal Service on April 7, 2015.
 The stamp contains a quotation that had been frequently attributed to Ms. Angelou, but was really written by Joan Walsh Anglund.
 In this circumstance, the Postal Service was unaware of the real author until it was brought to their attention by The Washington Post.

 The response of postal officials may include withdrawal of all the stamps, or simply the suspension of printing and distribution, pending revision and reprinting.
-If the stamps are withdrawn, then the ones already out there become instant rarities, as happened with the PRC's "All China is Red" stamp of 1968.
+If the stamps are withdrawn, then the ones already in circulation become instant rarities, as happened with the PRC's "All China is Red" stamp of 1968.
 The withdrawn stamps may be destroyed or overprinted if the design can be repaired that way.

 Design errors occurring during chaotic times such as revolutions will simply become a topic of discussion for future philatelists.
-Similarly for errors occurring in highly technical aspects, such as the spelling of a scientific name of a plant or animal, and may not be noticed during the stamp's period of use.
+Similarly, errors occurring in highly technical aspects, such as the spelling of a scientific name of a plant or animal, may not be noticed during the stamp's period of use.